-Some skeptics claim that the early Christian community was heavily influenced by the surrounding pagan culture of the Roman Empire—that the entire Christian system of belief was cobbled together by cherry-picking teachings from the “competing religions” of the time.
-A variant of this claim popular among non-Catholic Christians is that the Church started by Jesus Christ remained pure at first, but then slowly adopted pagan beliefs, especially during and after the time of the Emperor Constantine in the early fourth century.
+Some skeptics claim that the pagan culture of the Roman Empire heavily influenced the early Christian community—that the entire Christian system of belief was cobbled together by cherry-picking teachings from the “competing” religions of the time.
+A variant of this claim popular among non-Catholic Christians is that the Church started by Jesus Christ remained pure at first but then slowly adopted pagan beliefs, especially during and after the time of Emperor Constantine in the early fourth century.

 These claims could not be further from the truth.
-The predominant pagan belief in the Roman Empire ran contrary to the Christian message, and this is evidenced by both the writings of the early Christians demonstrating an almost contemptuous view of pagan polytheism and idolatry, as well as the historical fact that the Romans outlawed Christianity to varying degrees all the way up to the time of Constantine.
+The predominant pagan belief in the Roman Empire ran contrary to the Christian message, and the writings of the early Christians demonstrate an almost contemptuous view of pagan polytheism and idolatry.
+Also, it’s a historical fact that the Romans outlawed Christianity to varying degrees up to the time of Constantine.

 The Early Christians’ Disdain for Pagan Beliefs

-One reason we know that the early Christians had no interest in emulating the beliefs of the surrounding religions of the time can be found in the way they wrote about them.
-From these writings it becomes abundantly clear that they found the practices of these religions to be abhorrent.
+We know that the early Christians had no interest in emulating the beliefs of contemporary religions by the way they wrote about them.
+From these writings, it is abundantly clear that they found the practices of these religions abhorrent.
 While there are mountains of examples that can be given to illustrate this point, we’ll concentrate on just a few.

-This argument—that the pagans worshiped lifeless works of art—was common among the earliest Christian apologists.
-St. Athanasius, in his refutation of pagan beliefs entitled Against the Heathen, criticizes the pagans for not considering that what they were worshiping were not actually gods, but “the carver’s art.”
+The belief that the pagans worshiped lifeless works of art was common among the earliest Christian apologists.
+St. Athanasius, in his refutation of pagan beliefs Against the Heathen, criticizes the pagans for not considering that what they were worshiping were not actually gods but “the carver’s art.”

-The refusal on the part of Christians to accept the beliefs and mode of worship of the Roman pagans led to another charge against them: atheism.
-In his second-cenury work First Apology, St. Justin Martyr explains:
+The Christians’ refusal to accept the beliefs and mode of worship of the Roman pagans led to another charge against them: atheism.
+In his second-century work First Apology, St. Justin Martyr explains:

 So we are called atheists.
-Well, we do indeed proclaim ourselves atheists in regard to the Most True God, the Father of righteousness and temperance and other virtues, who is without admixture of evil.
+Well, we do indeed proclaim ourselves atheists in respect to those whom you call gods, but not in regard to the Most True God, the Father of righteousness and temperance and the other virtues, who is without admixture of evil.

-Skeptics claim that other chapters of Justin’s First Apology admit to similarities between Christian and pagan beliefs, but this interpretation demonstrates a misunderstanding of the point he is trying to make.
-His argument hinges on the idea that there are elements of truth in the philosophies of the pagans, but the fullness of the truth is not contained in any one of them.
-This fullness can only be found, as Justin asserts, in the Christian faith.
+Skeptics claim that other chapters of Justin’s First Apology admit to similarities between Christian and pagan beliefs, but this interpretation misunderstands the point he is making.
+He acknowledges that there are elements of truth in the philosophies of the pagans, but the fullness of the truth is not contained in any one of them.
+That fullness can be found, as Justin asserts, only in the Christian faith.

 Roman Persecution and the Early Church Fathers

-One of the tactical positions of Justin’s First Apology is to point out the inconsistency of the Roman rule of law regarding the Christians.
-For example, in Chapter 21, Justin points out that the pagans believe Jupiter had many sons whereas the Christians believe Jesus was the son of the one true God, yet only the Christians were persecuted for their beliefs.
+One of the tactics of Justin’s First Apology is to point out the inconsistency of the Roman rule of law regarding the Christians.
+For example, in chapter 21, Justin points out that the pagans believed Jupiter had many sons, whereas Christians believe Jesus is the son of the one true God.
+Yet only the Christians were persecuted for their beliefs.

 Upon closer inspection of the historical record, I have found Justin’s parallels to be rather far-reaching.
 The story of Jesus has nothing in common with the stories of the so-called “sons of Jupiter,” for example.
-But the most important thing we can take away from the writings of Justin and other Early Church Fathers is that the Christians believed pagan worship was demonic in nature, and not to be emulated—even though it might have eased the Roman persecutions.
+But the most important thing we can take away from the writings of Justin Martyr and other early Church Fathers is that the Christians believed pagan worship was demonic in nature and not to be emulated—even though to do so might have eased the Roman persecutions.

 Post-Constantine Adoption of Paganism?

-After Emperor Theodosius I had done away with paganism, the Visigoths seized Rome in the year A.D.
-410. An idea began to circulate among the people that the old gods had taken better care of them than the Christian God.
+After Emperor Theodosius I did away with paganism, and the Visigoths seized Rome in 410, an idea began to circulate among the people that the old gods had taken better care of them than the Christian God.
 This inspired St. Augustine to pen his classic The City of God against the pagans.
 This is perhaps the best example of an all-out refutation from this time period.

-If you are interested in learning more about the first centuries of the Christian Church, I highly recommend History of the Catholic Church by historian James Hitchcock.
+If you are interested in learning more about the first centuries of the Christian Church, I highly recommend Timeless: A History of the Catholic Church by historian Steve Weidenkopf.
 Click here to purchase a copy.